Congress says Union of States 'under assault' in Modi govt, cites 'President of Bharat' in G20 dinner invite | Politics

 Congress says Union of States 'under assault' in Modi govt, cites 'President of Bharat' in G20 dinner invite

-The Congress on Tuesday alleged that the Union of States is under assault in the Modi government as it claimed that a G20 dinner invite refers to the President as President of Bharat.The party also accused the prime minister of distorting history and dividing the country.So the news is indeed true.
+The Congress on Tuesday alleged that the Union of States is under assault in the Modi government as it claimed that a G20 dinner invite refers to the President as President of Bharat.The party also accused Prime Minister Narendra Modi of distorting history and dividing the country.So the news is indeed true.

 - Country: